apache/flink/docs/dev/table/common.md

 ### Implicit Conversion for Scala

 The Scala Table API features implicit conversions for the `DataSet`, `DataStream`, and `Table` classes.
-These conversions are enabled by importing the package `org.apache.flink.table.api.scala._` in addition to `org.apache.flink.api.scala._` for the Scala DataStream API.
+These conversions are enabled by importing the package `org.apache.flink.table.api.bridge.scala._` in addition to `org.apache.flink.api.scala._` for the Scala DataStream API.

 ### Create a View from a DataStream or DataSet